HermiloOrtega/Corporate-Benefits-Hub/README.md

 # 📦 Corporate Benefits Hub

-## 🧭 Overview
+## Overview
-**Corporate Benefits Hub** (formerly known as Agenda Comercial) is an internal web application designed to offer employees exclusive access to promotions, discounts, and benefits from various businesses associated with the company.
+**Agenda Comercial** is an internal website designed exclusively for company employees.
+It serves as a portal where employees can access exclusive promotions, discounts, and benefits offered by various businesses within the company network.
+The website is hosted on the company's intranet, ensuring secure and seamless access.

-Hosted securely on the company’s intranet, the portal delivers a dynamic and engaging experience with easy navigation, vibrant design, and integrated promotional showcases.

 ### Home page
 ![Screenshot](./assets/4.png)